|

 find and casting imperfections in the pieces.
 The instructions are brief

 and include one side view diagram and one top view diagram.
+Click

-If you want to open up the rear crew positions on
+thumbnails below to view larger images: If you want to open up the rear crew positions on

+your Hustler this is the only game in town.
 I consider it a starting point only as a large amount

 of scratch work will be involved to create a well-detailed interior.